Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-The following query uses the rex command in sed mode to replace email domains through text substitution.
-The extracted field is returned as a string:
+The following query uses the rex command with the max_match parameter to extract multiple words from the body field.
+The extracted field is returned as an array of strings:

 The query returns the following results: